Documentation Guidelines

 What If I Do Not Have Access To Documentation?

 Per the 2016 Final Rule for the Amendment of ADA Title II and Title III Regulations, the OAS does not “medicalize” the process of accommodations.
-Supporting documentation is helpful, but the OAS acknowledges potential barriers.
-The OAS is committed to finding appropriate and creative ways to support your access and success at Blue Ridge CTC.
+Supporting documentation is required, but the OAS acknowledges potential barriers.
+The OAS is committed to finding appropriate ways to support your access at Blue Ridge CTC.

-If you are unable to obtain documentation, you may let us know on the Registration Form.
+If you are unable to obtain documentation, you may let us know on the Registration Form or by emailing access@blueridgectc.edu.
 Please provide detailed information regarding why you are seeking accommodations.

 Register